Xinjiang Production and Construction Corps: History

 The XPCC was severely damaged by the Cultural Revolution.
-In 1975 it was abolished completely.
+In 1975, it was abolished completely.
 Its powers were transferred to the government of Xinjiang and regional authorities.
 After the Soviet Union invaded Afghanistan in 1979, and the Islamic movements gained force, fears of Soviet encirclement and Islamic fundamentalism led to the re-establishment of the XPCC in 1981 as well as the cultivation of frontier lands and economic development.
+It became subject to separate planning by the state directly in 1990.
 During the 1990s, XPCC began to contribute significantly to Xinjiang's economy, producing 40% of the region's cotton in 1997.
 After 2008, as a result of improvements in farm mechanization, students were no longer compelled to pick the cotton crop.

 Starting in the 1980s, a stated task has been to prevent and break down "destructive activities of the three forces", (separatism, religious extremism, and terrorism), in order to protect social stability and national unity.
 In 2012, XPCC generated 11.1 billion yuan from the 37 settlements they control, "allowing the Corps to spread advanced culture and Chinese culture, while taking in and infusing culture of ethnic minority in Xinjiang".

 At the end of the 20th century, XPCC's military role was given instead to the Xinjiang Military District, a part of the current Western Theater Command that includes all of western China.
 XPCC military personnel are mostly reservists or militia.